-210 application SHALL maintain the first identifier provided for the item as the original identifier".
-Is this a viable approach or is there another way to do this? information.
-When the data element comes from a document, the ID of the used as the source.
-When the data element is the result of a query (such as query ID is the source.
-When the data comes directly from a system, provilost because there is not a source ID from the system.
-This is a gap.
-To fix to start broad and add the "provenance" option (source of the data).
-Within a system, when there are multiple identifiers, the first one is the source Within a system, when creating (source ID is created) and updating (instar modified) data, Source ID and Instance ID are both captured.
-Need to prov Discussion: One of the issues with RECON uptake is the output of the reconciliation information.
-When the data element comes from a document, the ID of the document is used as the source.
-When the data element is the result of a query (such as QED), the query ID is the source.
+3. (Closed 04/29/2014) Need a way to maintain the original or initial identity of an item.
+205 RECON states - "When reconciling information from an external system, the reconciling application SHALL maintain the first identifier provided for the item as the original identifier".
+Is this a viable approach or is there another way to do this?
+Discussion: One of the issues with RECON uptake is the output of the reconciliation information.
+When the data element comes from a document, the ID of the document is 210 used as the source.
+When the data element is the result of a query (such as OED), the query ID is the source.
 When the data comes directly from a system, providence will be lost because there is not a source ID from the system.
 This is a gap.
 To fix this, the goal is to start broad and add the "provenance" option (source of the data).
 Within a system, when there are multiple identifiers, the first one is the source system ID.
-Within a system, when creating (source ID is created) and updating (instance ID is modified) data, Source ID and Instance ID are both captured.
+Within a system, when creating (source ID is created) and updating (instance ID is 215 modified) data, Source ID and Instance ID are both captured.
 Need to provide guidance on how to handle for the purpose of reconciliation.
 1. Both IDs are exported 2.
 The ID that doesn't change has to be the first listed.
-This would be the source ID 3.
+This would be the source ID 220 3.
 Need to ensure the receiver knows what to do when modifications are made to the imported data.
-225 4.
-Need to consider what would happen if the list is used by others 5.
-Need to discuss the following to support - Import match Identity Change • Export stable identity 230 Discussed further at April F2F and review of section X.4.1.1 completed 3.
+4. Need to consider what would happen if the list is used by others 5.
+Need to discuss the following to support - • Import match 225 • Identity Change Export stable identity • Discussed further at April F2F and review of Section X.4.1.1 completed 4.
 (Closed 04/29/2014) Would reconciliation of providers be treated differently than reconciliation of entries in sections?
-Will we be able to associate the reconciliation act with the provider when reconciliation occurs?
-235 240 Discussion: This is part of volume 2.
+Will we be able to associate the reconciliation act 230 with the provider when reconciliation occurs?
+Discussion: This is part of volume 2.
 One option would be to create a section that holds the entry which provides the reconciliation action.
 The section could contain text stating who the provider is, when the provider cared for the patient, provider role, etc. Another option may be not to list the subject - instead may reference the subject in some way.
 Resolution: Left providers and participants in the header as is.
-Adding an optional entry to coded care plan section and provided ability to state that the providers and participants listed has been reconciled.
-4. (Closed 04/29/2014) 6.3.4.E.8 Care Providers Reconciliation ACT (see #3 above) 245 Suggestion to create a new care team members section that will contain care providers.
-Advantage would have a way to "collect" and "reconcile" care providers.
-Answer: Decision was not the do this because will provide another place for providers and participants which are already defined in the header.
+Adding an optional entry 235 to Coded Care Plan Section and provided ability to state that the providers and participants listed has been reconciled.
+5. (Closed 04/29/2014) 6.3.4.E.8 Care Providers Reconciliation ACT (see #3 above) Suggestion to create a new care team members section that will contain care providers.
+240 Advantage would have a way to "collect" and "reconcile" care providers.
+Answer: